6 The Cytoskeleton

 Learning Goals

-• Compare and contrast dynamic instability using actin as the monomer.
+• Compare and contrast dynamic instability in actin and microtubules.

 • Correlate in vivo microfilament polymerization and organization at the cell cortex with its function of deforming the plasma membrane and regulating cell shape.